tmaiaroto/smartthings-unofficial-docs/Documentation.md

 For the purposes of the following example responses, note that  `<idHashString>` values represent 32 character long alpha-numeric unique IDs.
 You will see other placeholder values as well, but the `<idHashString>` values will be useful to make other API calls.
 You will see another hash string placeholder value `<uuid>` which is a normal [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier).
 All other placeholder values are simply strings if not clearly specified.

 ### Authenticating
 Before you can make any of these HTTP requests you will need to be logged in.
-You can do that manually as explained above, but you can also with code using oauth.
-For additional information, see the official (though incomplete) documentation: [https://docs.google.com/document/d/14F5CnjIbI8Ru4-MrjHXhnBGGQngUevVEe7H3cqoGHKA/edit?pli=1](https://docs.google.com/document/d/14F5CnjIbI8Ru4-MrjHXhnBGGQngUevVEe7H3cqoGHKA/edit?pli=1)
+You can do that manually as explained above, but you can also with code using OAuth via one of your SmartApps.
+For additional information, see the official (under construction) documentation: [https://docs.google.com/document/d/14F5CnjIbI8Ru4-MrjHXhnBGGQngUevVEe7H3cqoGHKA/edit?pli=1](https://docs.google.com/document/d/14F5CnjIbI8Ru4-MrjHXhnBGGQngUevVEe7H3cqoGHKA/edit?pli=1)

-Remember, every call that you will be making will display data relative to the account you are logged in with.
+Remember, every call that you will be making will display data relative to the account you are authenticated with.
 You will not have permission to view certain data and you certainly can't get information about other accounts.

 ### Accounts
-Get information about your accounts.
+Get information about the accounts for the currently authenticated user.
 [https://graph.api.smartthings.com/api/accounts](https://graph.api.smartthings.com/api/accounts)

 Example response: